olewicki/olewicki.github.io/index.md

 # News

-- Jan 2024: Paper "On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics - Empirical Study on Brown Build and Risk Prediction" accepted at SEIP, ICSE24.
+- Apr 2024: I'm presenting paper "On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics - Empirical Study on Brown Build and Risk Prediction" at ICSE-SEIP 2024.
+- Feb 2024: I presented my work about code review automation at UDC, Ubisoft's internal conference.
+- Nov 2023: I took part in the [FM+SE](https://fmse.io/) workshop, discussing about the future of Fundation Models.
 - Jan 2023: Lecturer for the LOG3210 Compiler class at Polymtl [(link)](https://www.polymtl.ca/programmes/cours/elements-de-langages-et-compilateurs)
-- May 2022: Paper "Towards Language-independent Brown Build Detection" presented at ICSE22.
-- Nov 2021: Successfully passed my PhD comprehensive exam and got my research proposal accepted!

 # Papers

-- **On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics - Empirical Study on Brown Build and Risk Prediction**, Doriane Olewicki, Sarra Habchi, Mathieu Nayrolles, Mojtaba Faramarzi, Sarath Chandar, Brams Adams, ICSE 2024 (SEIP).
+- **On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics - Empirical Study on Brown Build and Risk Prediction**, Doriane Olewicki, Sarra Habchi, Mathieu Nayrolles, Mojtaba Faramarzi, Sarath Chandar, Brams Adams, ICSE-SEIP 2024.
 ([paper](https://arxiv.org/abs/2305.09824))

 - **Towards Language-independent Brown Build Detection**,